Khenus/FinCal/README.md

   * Ability to change default sort
   * Ability to change preferred payment method
 * MISC
-  * Ability to quickly add spending/earnings
+  * Quick Add - Ability to quickly add spending/earnings
-  * Ability to quickly set up 'JIO' system to keep track of payment done during an outing
+  * Create Jio - Ability to quickly set up 'Jio' system to keep track of combined payments and debts.
+Includes: create a ‘Jio’ and share it via a link, add an order, ability to share compiled ‘Jio’ and automated adding of debts to ledger after order is closed.

 ## Current Progress